-Cleveland-Cliffs Inc., Dearborn Works (CCDW) (State Registration Number: A8640) contracted Montrose Air Quality Services, LLC (Montrose) to perform a retest compliance test program on the Basic Oxygen Fumace (EUBOF) Electrostatic Precipitator (ESP) at the CCDW facility located in Dearborn, Michigan.
-Testing was performed on November 17, 2021 for the purpose of satisfying the emission testing requirements pursuant to Michigan Department of Environment, Great Lakes, and Energy (EGLE) Renewable Operation Permit No. MI-ROP-A8640-2016a and evaluating compliance with PM10 and PM {2.5} emission limits after the completion of Phase I of the ESP rebuild project.
+Cleveland-Cliffs Inc., Dearborn Works (CCDW) (State Registration Number: A8640) contracted Montrose Air Quality Services, LLC (Montrose) to perform a compliance test program on the Basic Oxygen Furnace (EUBOF) Electrostatic Precipitator (ESP) at the CCDW facility located in Dearborn, Michigan.
+Testing was performed on January 25, 2022 for the purpose of satisfying the emission testing requirements pursuant to Michigan Department of Environment, Great Lakes, and Energy (EGLE) Renewable Operating Permit No. MI-ROP-A8640-2016a and evaluating compliance with PM10 and PM2.5 emission limits after the completion of Phase II of the ESP rebuild project.
+The compliance test program was conducted with a new ESP Casing, the casing replaced in Phase II, and the casings to be replaced in Phases IV and V of the ESP rebuild project.
+The casings to be replaced in Phase III was in progress during the compliance test program.